tmcallaghan/sysbench-mongodb/README.md

 Running the benchmark
 =====================

-In the default configuration the benchmark creates 10 collections, each with 1 million documents.
+In the default configuration the benchmark creates 1 collection with 1 million documents.
 You may want to watch the size of the database relative to your memory size to ensure you are testing just a memory based workload vs a workload that is exceeding memory and utilizing disk as well.
 All options are configurable in config.bash (or custom config file with the same options)

 To run: